steve8x8/geotoad/branches/steve8x8/README.txt

 though it's most often used with coordinate searches.

-3) geotoad -u user -p password -x text -o nc.txt -n -q state 34 Outputs a text file with all of the caches in North Carolina that are virgins (have never been found).
+3) geotoad -u user -p password -x text -o nc.txt -n -q state "North Carolina" Outputs a text file with all of the caches in North Carolina that are virgins (have never been found).

-Please note that the numerical "state_id" assigned by gc.com has to be used.

-You can use the TUI to search for a state/province:
-When asked for the state, enter a string of the form "united/caro" which will be parsed for the country (first part, before the slash) and state (second part, after the slash) patterns.
-If the given pattern is ambiguous, you will be presented with a list to choose from.
-The state_id will be shown in the corresponding field of the input mask.

-Queries for country ("-q country 276" will return caches in Palestine, for example) use the same mechanism.
+Please note the quotes around "North Carolina".
+Any parameters with spaces in them must have quotes around them.

 4) geotoad -u user -p password -t 2.5 -x vcf -E "helixblue:Sallad" -o charlotte.vcf 28272
 Gets every cache in the 100 mile radius of zipcode 28272, with a terrain